danielraffel/RadioStation/README.md

 ```
 Visit [http://127.0.0.1:8000](http://127.0.0.1:8000).
 The page includes:
 - a form to edit config and prompts
-- a “Run pipeline” button and a status panel
+- a “Run pipeline” button, a Stop button, and a status panel

 ### Stop the web server